Robust Independent Validation of Experiment and Theory: Rivet version 3: New features

 One of the main structural changes in \rivet~3 is the handling of event weights.
 In the quest of understanding better the uncertainties in the event generator modelling, it is important to vary scales, parameters, parton density functions, etc. Previously, this was handled by generating many event samples corresponding to different settings.
 Today most event generators instead accomplish the same thing by assigning a set of different weights for each generated event corresponding e.g.~to different scale choices.

-Another aspect of weights is that in some next-to-leading order (NLO) QCD generators there is a system of combining events which have one extra parton emitted with one or more \textit{counter-events} where instead there is a virtual parton exchanged.
-These events will correspond to the same underlying partonic state, but while the real emission event is typically associated with a large positive weight, the counter-events are normally large and negative.
+Another aspect of weights is that in some next-to-leading order (NLO) QCD generators there is a system of combining events into event groups.
+In e.g.\ a dipole subtraction scheme \cite{Catani:1996jh}, real emission events would be accompanied by a set of counter events with Born level kinematics corresponding to the possible dipole mappings of the real emission phase space.
+The real emission event would be weighted according to the tree-level cross section, while the counter events would be negatively weighted according to the corresponding Born cross section times the releavnt dipole splitting.
 This means that great care must be taken when analysing these events and filling a histogram with the weights.
-To obtain the correct statistical uncertainty, a histogram bin cannot be filled once with each event.
+For well behaved (soft and collinearly safe) observables the real and counter events will normally end up in the same bin.
+But due to the different underlying kinematics it may happen that they don't.
+Also, to obtain the correct statistical uncertainty, a histogram bin cannot be filled once with each (sub-)event.
 Instead, the bin should be filled once for each such \textit{event group}, with a weight given by the sum of the weights of the real and counter-events.

-Finally, matching the ever increasing luminosity of today's colliders often requires the generation extremely large event samples.
+Finally, matching the ever increasing luminosity of today's colliders often requires the generation of extremely large event samples.
 To make this efficient, the generation is often divided in to many parallel runs that need to be combined afterwards, treating the weights in a statistically correct way.
 To make sure that the weights are treated correctly in all such cases, the weight handling is no longer directly exposed to the implementer of an analysis, but is handled behind the scenes, as described in the following.